shopwp/documentation/docs/guides/common-issues.md

 ## Internal error.
 Looks like something went wrong on our end.

 This error can sometimes happen if the product or collection in Shopify is saved incorrectly.
-The easiest fix is to open the product in Shopify and set it to "draft".
-Then republish it again.
+The easiest fix is to open the product in Shopify and set it to `draft`.
+Then republish.
 After doing this check the WordPress site again.

 ## Update failed: Download failed.
 Unauthorized